My machines have been upgraded to the most recent .NET Framework,

 Brad Mehldau’s Exit Music (For a Film) off of The

-.
+Art of Trio, Volume 3.
 Man, oh man!
 Audio was so much more clear.

 I could hear instruments fills that I hadn’t caught before.
 The imaging